RaelNW/Regex_Tutorial/match-an-email.md

     This part captures the top level part of the domain (TLD) part of the email address.
 It matches the lowercase letters and dots with a length between 2-3 characters

 ### Bracket Expressions
-Bracket expressions also known as character class are used to define a set of characters.
+Bracket expressions are used to define a set of characters.
 - [a-z0-9_\.-] The first part a-z matches the lowercase letter, 0-9 digits, _\.- underscores, dots and hyphens.
 - [\da-z\.-] The character class matches lowercase letters, dots and hyphens.
 - [a-z\.] this matches any lower case letters and  literal dot.

 ### Character Classes

-### The OR Operator

-### Flags
+\d matches any digits, it is a shorthand character class that represents a single digit.
+It is equivalent to the character range [0-9]

 ### Character Escapes
+\.
+Here the `\` character Escapes the dot character, allowing it to match a literal dot.

 ## Author

-A short section about the author with a link to the author's GitHub profile (replace with your information and a link to your profile)
+Learn more about the author of this tutorial and find a link to their GitHub profile.